hatunike/overtime-laws/README.md

-workweek :  (any fixed and regularly recurring period of 168 hours — seven consecutive 24-hour periods) regular rates :  "Bonus payments" are to be included in calculating an employees "regular rate" hours worked : Ordinarily include all the time during which an employee is required to be on the employer’s premises, on duty, or at a prescribed workplace.
+workweek :  (any fixed and regularly recurring period of 168 hours — seven consecutive 24-hour periods)

+regular rates :  "Bonus payments" are to be included in calculating an employees "regular rate"

+hours worked : Ordinarily include all the time during which an employee is required to be on the employer’s premises, on duty, or at a prescribed workplace.

 Employees covered by [Fair Labor	Standards Act](http://www.dol.gov/whd/flsa/) must receive overtime pay for hours worked in excess of 40 in a workweek of at least one and one-half times their regular rates of	pay

+## Federal Calculations

+## State Calculations

+### California

+hours worked beyond eight hours per day qualify for overtime pay of one-and-one-half times the regular hourly wage.